 How to make a purchase order?
 Once a purchase requisition is approved by authorities, the PO creation starts.
 Approval of the purchase requisition starts the PO creation.
 The data from the purchase requisition is presented in the purchase order along with additional information like payment terms, delivery date and time, etc.

-Then the procurement team or other responsible parties creates a PO based on the approved purchase requisition.
+Then the procurement team or other responsible parties create a PO based on the approved purchase requisition.
 In the case of recurring purchases, a PO can be created without a purchase requisition.

 PO approval –